Ryu Hwa-young: Controversies

-Inkigayo Wardrobe malfunction scandal
+Inkigayo wardrobe malfunction scandal

+A wardrobe malfunction occurred during the January 29, 2012 episode of Inkigayo in which Ryu Hwa-young accidentally exposed her breast during her dance solo.
+A screencap made its rounds online through Korean media portals and SNS services.
+JoongAng Ilbo said that the show was airing live when the incident occurred.
+Core Contents Media issued an official statement about the incident: "T-ara's stage was done completely live, and it was a live broadcast accident.
+There weren't any problems during their rehearsal [...].
+Before the fact that she's a celebrity, she's still a minor, so we hope that people will remember that she's a young girl."
+SBS issued an apology statement.

 Bullying and legal issues

 On July 28, 2012, several members of T-ara posted tweets that were purportedly seen to be derisive references to Ryu.
 An official announcement regarding these tweets and a "major announcement about T-ara" was made July 30, which revealed Ryu would no longer be a member of the group.
 Following the announcement of her abrupt contract termination with Core Contents Media, rumors of her experiencing severe bullying by other members of T-ara surfaced throughout the web and the media, which sparked intensive public interest and controversy.
 Some members of the public strongly believed that Ryu was mistreated by the other members of T-ara and her agency, and an outcry by T-ara's fan community led to the scheduling of a shut down, as well as the suspension of the members' activities, resulting in a huge blow to the group's popularity.

 In 2017, a former T-ara staff member claimed that Ryu and her sister Ryu Hyo-young were the actual bullies in the scandal that plagued T-ara in 2012.
 Soon afterwards, more staffers came forwards with accounts that Ryu had been disrespectful to the other members as well as stylists, and claimed she had faked how severe an injury was in order to get more sympathy.
 Ryu initially denied the rumors, but later admitted parts were true.
 Following intense backlash, including a flood of negative messages on her social media and a reduction of her role in Hello, My Twenties!
-2 to a cameo, Ryu deleted her Instagram account.
+2 to a cameo, Ryu temporarily deleted her Instagram account.